SugunaK14/Hackathon/NABARD/CarbonTrack AI/README.md

 ### Our Solution
 **CarbonTrack AI** - A WhatsApp-based platform that automates carbon credit verification using computer vision and AI, reducing costs to $0.50 per farmer while maintaining scientific accuracy.

-Yes, let me elaborate on the user workflow for your solution.
-Here's how the image upload process works step-by-step:

 ## User Workflow: Image Upload to Carbon Credits

 ### Step 1: Image Capture